ibm-cloud-docs/discovery-data/collection-types.md

   -  ![IBM Cloud only](images/ibm-cloud.png) **IBM Cloud**: Select **Data usage and GDPR**, then **Collection usage and sharing**.

-For more information see [Collection usage and sharing](/docs/discovery-data?topic=discovery-data-projects#collection-usage).
+For more information see [Managing data collections](/docs/discovery-data?topic=discovery-data-manage-collections).

 ## Collection activity